Supplements & Ingredients

 Reduces oxidative stress & inflammation

-High-dose ascorbic acid neutralizes free radicals robustly, lowering oxidative stress and inflammation, which are key drivers of aging and chronic diseases (Oxid Med Cell Longev).
+High-dose ascorbic acid dramatically lowers oxidative stress and inflammation, which are key drivers of aging and chronic diseases (Oxid Med Cell Longev).

-Even in small amounts, vitamin C guards proteins, lipids, carbohydrates, and DNA from ROS generated during normal metabolism or during inflammation.
+Even in small amounts, vitamin C guards proteins, lipids, carbohydrates, and DNA from ROS.

-At high concentrations, it also helps “recycle” other antioxidants like vitamin E back to their active forms, further amplifying the body’s antioxidant capacity (LPI).
+At high concentrations it also helps “recycle” other antioxidants like vitamin E, glutathione, phenolics, and potentially vitamin A and CoQ10 back to their active forms.
+Further bolstering the body’s antioxidant capacity (LPI).

 For example, studies in patients under acute oxidative stress (such as severe infections or trauma) have reported lower levels of oxidative damage byproducts and improved organ function with intravenous vitamin C therapy (Molecules).